 - Grip comfort: Textured or contoured handles reduce slippage

-- Jaw visibility: Clear line of sight to the staple crown prevents accidental skin pinching
+- Jaw visibility: A clear line of sight to the staple crown prevents accidental skin pinching

 - Squeeze pressure required: Lower force requirements reduce hand fatigue